uw-visual-odometry/Charuco_Stereo_Calibrator/README.md

 - Saves calibration data to `stereoMap.xml`.
 - Visualizes calibration errors and highlights outliers.

+#### CharucoStereoCalibrator
+- Support same feature above but using Charucoboard.
+- Feel free to use `generate_charuco.py` to generate your own Charucoboard.
+It's designed for A4 printing.

 #### Rectifier
 - Loads stereo calibration data from `stereoMap.xml`.
 - Rectifies stereo image pairs for horizontal alignment.